Angelus: Papal custom

-In Vatican City since Pope John XXIII, the Pope delivers an address in Italian every Sunday at noon (except Easter Sunday which the address is given on Easter Monday instead).
+Known informally as the Angelus Address (Regina Cœli Address during Eastertide), every Sunday at noon, the pope when he is present in Vatican City delivers a brief speech, then leads recitation of the Angelus or Regina Cœli, and concludes with a blessing upon the crowds in Saint Peter's Square and viewers on television.
+The Address is given on Easter Monday instead of Easter Sunday, and it is also given on Saint Stephen's Day.
+The prayer is broadcast live at 12 p.m.
+(Central European Time) on online platforms (Vatican News, with simultaneous interpretation), by public television (Rai 1) and through Eurovision Network.

+The custom was instituted by Pope John XXIII in 1959.
 Pope John XXIII spoke of the Angelus "as a summary of 'the Christian epic' in three books: the divine invitation and initiative; the human response of obedience, fiat; and the result of this obedience, the Word made flesh."

-Known informally as the Angelus Address (“Regina Cœli Address” during Eastertide), the short ritual is broadcast live at 12 p.m. (noon - Central European Time) on online platforms (Vatican News - with simultaneous interpretation), by public television (Rai 1) and through Eurovision Network.
-At the end of the Address, the Pope leads recitation of the Angelus or Regina Cœli, and concludes with a blessing upon the crowds in Saint Peter's Square and televiewers.

 Anglican practice

 The Angelus is found in two popular twentieth-century Anglo-Catholic manuals of devotion.
 The Practice of Religion: A Short Manual of Instructions and Devotions by Archibald Campbell Knowles, first published in 1908, refers to the Angelus as "the memorial of the Incarnation" and notes that "In the Mystery of the Incarnation we worship and adore Our Lord as God of God, we honour and reverence Saint Mary as 'Blessed among women.'
 In honouring Mary, the Instrument of the Incarnation, we really honour Christ, Who became Incarnate."

 The Angelus is also found in Saint Augustine's Prayer Book: A Book of Devotion for members of the Episcopal Church, first published in 1947 (Revised Edition, 1967).

 In many Anglo-Catholic communities of the Anglican Communion, there is a tradition of singing the Angelus, particularly before or after the Sunday parish Mass.
 The practice has spread more commonly into Roman Catholicism through the Ordinariate jurisdictions for former Anglicans.